SheetalMaurya/MvvmCross-Wiki/Home.md

   *   **[v3 02 10 Tip Calculator   A recap](/slodge/MvvmCross/wiki/v3-02-10-Tip-Calculator---A-recap)**

-If you would like to help with documentation, then please get in touch :)
+If you would like to help with the project - including the documentation - then please get in touch :)